Special Programs » Gifted and Talented

 Student Identification Procedures:

 A student may be nominated for the Central I.S.D.
-PEAK Program by:
+GT Program by:

 - A teacher, a counselor, an administrator, or any school employee